The Joys Of A Sexless Relationship

 The impact of involuntary celibacy in couples depend on their reference group.
 Donnelly and Burgess’ study showed that there is less negative impact in having a sexless relationship when couples see that their relationship isn’t different from the group that they consider as the ‘norm.’
 Their ‘normative’ group can be based on age, gender, illness, or religion.

-There is a difference when couples find themselves in celibacy as a result of dissatisfaction or lack of fulfillment in a relationship.
+There is a difference when couples find themselves in celibacy as a result of dissatisfaction or lack of fulfilment in a relationship.
 Involuntary celibacy that results from this often leads to high levels of sexual dissatisfaction, causing some partners to stray from the marriage and seek sexual gratification outside their existing relationship.

 Despite the negative consequences of involuntary celibacy, many of the participants in the study decided to remain in the relationship.
 Participants who made such choice felt that they’ve invested so much time and energy in their relationship, enough to make them stay.
 Donnelly and Burgess suggest that they may also remain in their relationship because they value the shared affection shown in non-sexual ways.

-How Couples Cope
+How Couples Cope With A Sexless Relationship

 Donnelly and Burgess’ study have shown different ways people cope in a sexless relationship.
 A small percentage of the participants give up while others seek sexual gratification outside their marriage.
 However, the majority found a more positive way of coping with it.
 Many end up spending their energy on activities that provide emotional relief.
 This can be their work, hobbies, or school-related activities.
 Some participating couples seek help through marriage or sexual counseling, but this has been shown to be ineffective for them.